 A new study provides further evidence on the importance of the composition of the gut microbiome and the development of asthma.
 It also suggests that it may be possible to manipulate an infant’s microbiome to prevent that disease.

 Researchers from the University of Alberta looked at 1,000 mothers with asthma and their infants, who are typically at the highest risk for developing asthma in early childhood.
-They found that among the Caucasian male babies, at three to four months old, were missing important microbes known to play a role in protecting against the development of asthma.
+They found that among the Caucasian male babies, at 3 to 4 months old, were missing important microbes known to play a role in protecting against the development of asthma.

 Read more about the study in the press release from the CHILD study below.